 Name Title

 Blunier, Laura Principal

 Padilla-Harris, Dianna Instructional Coach

-Mendelsohn, Becki Teacher, K-12

 Swartz, Nancy Teacher, K-12

 Daughenbaugh, Mary Teacher, K-12

 Dodd, Sherry Teacher, K-12

-Barber, Jacqueline Assistant Principal
+Bachnik, Jacqueline Assistant Principal

-Cokkinias, Jill Teacher, K-12

-Phillips, Terri Teacher, K-12

 Dickerson, Gina Instructional Media

 Martineau, Marie Paraprofessional

+Probst, John

+Abreu, Melissa

+Bayanati, Eileen

+Edwards, Anne

+Brown, Barbara

+Meservey, Michele

+b.
 Duties

-Describe how the LLT promotes literacy within the school
+1. Describe how the LLT or similar group promotes literacy within the school, if applicable.

 The Vineland Literacy Leadership Team, also known as Vineland English Language Arts Professional Learning Community, promotes reading and writing by hosting school and community events.
 A Reading Night is hosted in December in the evening for families to attend where they participate in activities that promote reading and writing both at home and at school.
 Parents and their children attend these events together.
 The LLT also hosts two additional school events, one in January as part of the Celebrate Literacy Week in Florida.
 Various activities take place throughout the week that promote literacy.
 The second event is held in March as part of Dr. Seuss's birthday and includes guest readers and other fun Dr. Seuss related activities.
-The LTT will meet regularly during the 14-15 school year to address curriculum issues/concerns in ELA to assist in meeting overall Reading Goal.
+The LTT will meet regularly during the 16-17 school year to address curriculum issues/concerns in ELA to assist in meeting overall Reading Goal.

-Public and Collaborative Teaching
+D. Public and Collaborative Teaching